RobertTalbert/discretecs/MTH325-Fall2024/assignments/Proof problems F24.md

 $$\binom{n}{0}2^0 + \binom{n}{1}2^1 + \binom{n}{2}2^2 + \cdots + \binom{n}{n}2^n = 3^n$$

+**Important note (added 2024-09-11): You are not allowed to use a result called the Binomial Theorem on this problem** since it is not a standard topic in MTH 225 or in high school math, and therefore is not something that your target audience would know or understand.
+It's also not necessary for a proof here!

 *Pro tip*: There is a closed formula for the binomial coefficient, namely $\binom{n}{k} = \frac{n!}{(n-k)! k!}$.
 You are highly advised *not* to use that formula in this problem -- the algebra that results is truly awful.